Berkanktk/CyberSecurity/README.md

 ### Subdomain enumeration

 **SSL/TLS Certificates**
-When an SSL/TLS (Secure Sockets Layer/Transport Layer Security) certificate is created for a domain by a CA (Certificate Authority), CA's take part in what's called "Certificate Transparency (CT) logs".
-These are publicly accessible logs of every SSL/TLS certificate created for a domain name.
-The following site consists of a searchable database of certificates that shows current and historical results.
-[Link](crt.sh)
+When a Certificate Authority (CA) issues an SSL/TLS certificate, it logs it in public Certificate Transparency (CT) logs.
+These logs can be searched for current and historical certificates on sites like [crt.sh](crt.sh) .

 **Search Engines**
-The following search would only contain results from subdomain names belonging to domain.com:
+To search for subdomains of a domain:
 `-site:www.domain.com site:*.domain.com`

 **DNS Bruteforce**